English | Lietuviškai

 7. File system

 The Linux file system contains a single main directory.
 This main directory is called root directory. root directory in the system is represented by a slash (/).
 Each directory in the root directory is called a subdirectory.
-Linux file system can be imagined as a file directive tree - root directory with several subdirectories branching from it and also hundreds if not thousands other other directories and files branching from these subdirectories.
+Linux file system can be imagined as a file directive tree - root directory with several subdirectories branching from it and also hundreds if not thousands other directories and files branching from these subdirectories.
 The development of the Linux file system is based on general filesystem hierarchy standards.

 7.1 Layout of the Peropesis file system